Alexander de Seversky: World War I

-Seversky was selected for duty as a naval aviator, transferring to the Military School of Aeronautics at Sebastopol, Crimea.
-After completing a postgraduate program on aeronautics in 1914–15, he was reassigned as a pilot in the summer of 1915 to an aviation unit in the Baltic Fleet.
+Seversky was selected for duty as a naval aviator, transferring to the Military School of Aeronautics at Sevastopol, Crimea.
+After completing a postgraduate program on aeronautics in 1914–1915, he was reassigned as a pilot in the summer of 1915 to an aviation unit in the Baltic Fleet.
 While stationed in the Gulf of Riga, on his first mission, he attacked a German destroyer but was shot down by enemy anti-aircraft fire before he could drop his bombs.
 The bombs exploded in the crash, killing his observer and badly wounding Seversky.
 Doctors amputated his leg below the knee and although he was fitted with an artificial leg, despite his protests, authorities deemed him unfit to return to combat.
 To prove to his superiors that he could still fly, Seversky appeared unannounced at an air show.
 Following his impromptu spirited aerial performance, authorities arrested him.

-Tsar Nicholas II intervened on his behalf and in July 1916, de Seversky returned to combat duty, downing his first enemy aircraft three days later.
+Emperor Nicholas II intervened on his behalf, and in July 1916, Seversky returned to combat duty, downing his first enemy aircraft three days later.
 In February 1917, he assumed command of the 2nd Naval Fighter Detachment, until he was seriously injured in an accident where a horse-drawn wagon broke his good leg.
 After serving in Moscow, as the Chief of Pursuit Aviation, Seversky returned to combat duty.
 On October 14, 1916, he was forced down in enemy territory but made it back to the safety of his own lines.
 He went on to fly 57 combat missions, shooting down six German aircraft (his claims for 13 victories would make him Russia's third-ranking World War I ace, although the claims are disputed).
-Lieutenant Seversky was the leading Russian naval ace in the conflict.
+Seversky was the leading Russian naval ace in the conflict.
 For his wartime service, Seversky was awarded the Order of St. George (4th class); Order of St. Vladimir (4th class); Order of St. Stanislaus (2nd & 3rd class); Order of St. Anne (2nd; 3rd; and 4th class).
+Nicholas II personally awarded him the Golden Weapon for Bravery.
+He was also promoted to the rank of starshy leytenant (senior lieutenant) in the Russian Naval Aviation.

 Emigration to United States

 During the 1917 Revolution, Seversky was stationed in St. Petersburg and remained in uniform at the request of the commander-in-chief of the Baltic Fleet.
 In March 1918, he was selected as an assistant naval attaché in the Russian Naval Aviation Mission to the United States.
-Seversky departed via Siberia and while in the U.S., decided to remain there rather than return to a Russia torn apart by the Revolution.
+Seversky departed via Siberia and while in the U.S., decided to remain there rather than return to a Russia torn apart by the revolution.
 Settling in Manhattan, he briefly operated a restaurant.